James Altham: Case of Proclamations (1610)

+Heretics (1611)

 Altham was one of the judges whose opinion was taken in 1611 by Lord Chancellor Ellesmere on the case of the heretics Bartholomew Legate and Edward Wightman, whom Archbishop Abbot wanted burned.
 Altham was reputed hostile to Edward Coke, who was deliberately not consulted.
 The two men were burned, one at Smithfield, the other at Burton-upon-Trent.

+Lancashire witch trials (1612)

+In 1612 Sir James Altham and Sir Edward Bromley were the presiding judges in the Lancashire witch trials, held at the Lancaster assizes in August, in which twenty men and women were tried as witches, among them the Pendle witches and the Samlesbury witches, of whom eleven were found guilty and were hanged.
+The judges gave orders to the clerk of the assizes, Thomas Potts, to write a full account of the proceedings, which was published in London in 1613 as The Wonderfull Discoverie of Witches in the Countie of Lancaster.

+Power of Commendam (1616)

-Altham's signature, together with those of the other twelve judges, is appended to the letter to the king relative to his action in the commendam case, in which the power of the crown to stay proceedings in the courts of justice in matters affecting its prerogative is denied.
+Altham's signature, together with those of the other twelve judges, is appended to the letter to the king relative to his action in the commendam case of 1616, in which the power of the crown to stay proceedings in the courts of justice in matters affecting its prerogative is denied.
 A serjeant-at-law, in arguing a case involving the right of the crown to grant commendams, i.e. licences to hold benefices that otherwise would be vacated, had in the performance of his duty disputed, first, the existence of any such prerogative except in cases of necessity; secondly, the possibility of any such case arising.
-The thereupon wrote by his attorney-general, Francis Bacon, a letter addressed to Lord Coke requiring that all proceedings in the cause should be stayed.
+They thereupon wrote by his attorney-general, Francis Bacon, a letter addressed to Lord Coke requiring that all proceedings in the cause should be stayed.
 This letter having been communicated to the judges, they assembled, and after consultation the letter already mentioned was sent to the king.
 The king replied by convening a council and summoning the judges to attend thereat.
 They attended, and, having been admonished by the king and the attorney-general, all, with the exception of Coke, fell upon their knees, acknowledged their error, and promised amendment.

-Altham died on 21 February 1617, and the lord keeper, Sir Francis Bacon, in appointing his successor, characterised the late baron as "one of the gravest and most reverend of the judges of this kingdom."
-He was buried in Oxhey Chapel, built by himself on his estate at Oxhey in Hertfordshire, where a monument still preserves his memory and that of his third wife, who died on 21 April 1638.